b-tomasz/Simplify-Home-Automation/Documentation/01-setup.md

 ## Installation of the Operating System

-To flash the Operating System to the SD Card we are using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+To flash the Operating System to the SD Card, we are using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-1. Download and install the Rapberry Pi Imager on your Computer
+1. Download and install the Raspberry Pi Imager on your computer
 2. Start the Imager
 3. Click on "Chose OS"